 2. Relatively High Risk of Loss

-If you lend money to an employee and they don’t pay it back, collecting it is going to be very challenging.
+If you lend money to an employee and they don’t pay it back, collecting their balance may be challenging.
 Forceful solutions, including wage garnishment, are usually illegal.
-Also, going after the employee in court will cost you more than the value of the loan.
+Also, going after the employee in court will cost you more than the loan value.

-This means that if an employee is delinquent and they refuse to pay, you have little recourse.
-With third-party employee loans, though, this chance of loss is eliminated because the third party is in charge of collecting payment.
+Therefore, if an employee is delinquent and they refuse to pay, you have little recourse.
+With third-party employee loans, though, this chance of loss is eliminated as the third party collects loan payments.

 When you make an employee loan, you sink time and money into something that may or may not pay you back.
-Not only that, you have to redirect that time and money from something that could grow your business.
-Taken together, this means employee loans come with a high opportunity cost for employers.
+In addition, you have to redirect that time and money from something that could grow your small business.
+Therefore, employee loans come with a high opportunity cost for employers.